rgbkrk/bitjet/README.md

 # Bitjet

-:rocket:

 Binary visualization using IPython widgets.
+This is a Jupyter/IPython notebook extension and in its current state just an experiment.

+Canvas + IPython widgets are so slick.

 ![bitjet](https://cloud.githubusercontent.com/assets/836375/6262945/31bfd5c8-b7c3-11e4-9f87-55a80f28ca6c.gif)